#BellaHadid: How She Avoided #SelenaGomez Amid Feud Over #TheWeeknd Romance

 Bella, who famously dated the R&B star for several years, was alleged to have ended the romance back in November, claiming that the couple was too busy to see one another, insisting that they should take a break until their schedules find themselves to be less hectic.

 In that time, however, sources claims that Bella Hadid would go on to find out that The Weeknd had moved on to Selena, who the model has allegedly considered a close pal.
-Bella Hadid was livid because Selena hadn’t even bothered to give her supposed friend a heads up on the situation, which ultimately tore their friendship apart.
+Bella Hadid was livid because Selena hadn’t even bothered to give her supposed friend a heads-up on the situation, which ultimately tore their friendship apart.

 5/05/17: Bella Hadid at MTV’s College Sining Day event in New York. pic.twitter.com/rl8aJZ1xcR